jrsousa2/Python/README.md

 Please note this page is not about impeccable or professional software development — if it can even be called that.
 It's about curiosity, experimentation, learning and letting your creativity run free. 🐍

+I have a knack for programming (it's about algorithms, not memorization)!

 **Various projects that I've developed in Python, including:**

 - AI video/image enhancement with open source code Real-ESRGAN (this is ML/DL*).